sarahlehman/smalltownkitten/content/post/name-age-status.md

 do this, etc. I was nominated for “Best to Bring Home to Mom and Dad.”
 Notice I said *nominated.* I didn’t win.... and now I’m realizing that might be because that little pervert Jake Anderson told the whole school that I lay men 15 years ago.
-My reputation has never recovered.
-Thanks, Grandmom.
+My reputation clearly never recovered.
+(Thanks, Grandmom.)